MAGALA-RICHARD/apsimNGpy-documentations/doc/comp_cultivar.rst

 .. note::

    Cultivars ``Dekalb_XL82, Melkassa, Pioneer_34K77, Laila, B_110, A_90`` were selected randomly for demonstration purposes only.
-We also assumes that they are planted in the same field, therefore same weather and soil factors
+We also assumes that they are planted in the same field, therefore, same weather and soil factors

 getting info about the simulated output